logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/audit/audit-logs.md

     | pathInfo   | the URL path called by the client                                           |
     | dateTime   | time of the request                                                         |

-## Conclusion
+## Going Further

-In this guide we showed how you can configure audit logs in Hopsworks from the admin page and access the audit log files via SSH.
-To learn how to export audit logs, see [Export Audit Logs](../audit/export-audit-logs.md).
+You can [export audit logs](../audit/export-audit-logs.md) to use them outside Hopsworks.